-Lonza's Human RPE cells are cryopreserved, primary RPE cells that are packaged at passage 2 and contain ≥500,000 cells per vial.
-HRPE are guaranteed through 5 population doublings and stain positive (≥90%) for pancytokeratin and Zo-1 and negative (≤10%) for fibroblast contamination and endothelial marker CD31 ( ≤1%).
+Lonza's H-RPE (Human Retinal Pigment Epithelial) cells are cryopreserved, primary cells that are packaged at passage 2 and contain ≥500,000 cells per vial.
+H-RPE are guaranteed through 5 population doublings and stain positive (≥90%) for pancytokeratin and Zo-1 and negative (≤10%) for fibroblast contamination and endothelial marker CD31 ( ≤1%).
 They also test negative for mycoplasma, bacteria, yeast, and fungi.
 HIV-1, hepatitis B and hepatitis C are not detected for all donors and/or cell lots.
-A Certificate of Analysis (CoA) is provided for with cell lot purchased.
+A Certificate of Analysis (CoA) is provided for each cell lot purchased.

 - Age-related macular degeneration

 - Gene expression